 BOOKKEEPER Lucy Cerecedes has worked with Sojourn to the Past since its inception in 1999.
 Prior to her work with our organization, Ms. Cerecedes served as a School Financial Assistant at Capuchino High School.
 She has over 20 years experience in educational bookkeeping.

 Key to the living history component of the Sojourn academic immersion journeys are the ten lecturers who meet and offer historical insight to the subject matter based on their personal experiences during the Civil Rights Movement.
-Among these are US Congressman John Lewis (young leader during the Movement); Minnijean Brown Trickey and Elizabeth Eckford (Little Rock Nine); MacArthur Genius Award recipient Jerry Mitchell (whose investigative reporting brought to justice the murderers of civil rights leaders); Rev. Billy Kyles (close friend of Dr. Martin Luther King, Jr).; the family of Vernon Dahmer Sr. (who was murdered for registering people to vote); the McNair Family (whose daughter was killed in the Klan bombing of the 16th St. Baptist Church while she was in Sunday School).
+Among these are US Congressman John Lewis (young leader during the Movement); Minnijean Brown Trickey and Elizabeth Eckford (Little Rock Nine); MacArthur Genius Award recipient Jerry Mitchell (whose investigative reporting brought to justice the murderers of civil rights leaders); Rev. Billy Kyles (close friend of Dr. Martin Luther King, Jr).; the family of Vernon Dahmer Sr. (who was murdered for registering Mississippi residents to vote); the McNair Family (whose daughter was killed in the Klan bombing of the 16th St. Baptist Church in Birmingham, Alabama).
 For the complete roster of speakers, click here.